jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-flows.md

 2. CLIPImageEncoder: It also receives the device parameter.
 And since we only encode the chunks, we specify `'traversal_paths': ['c']`
 3. SimpleIndexer: We need to specify the workspace parameter
 4. LMDBStorage: We also need to specify the workspace parameter.
-Furtheremore, the executor can be in parallel to the other branch.
+Furthermore, the executor can be in parallel to the other branch.
 We can achieve this using `needs='gateway'`.
 Finally, we set `default_traversal_paths` to `['r']`
-5. A final executor which just waits for both branchs.
+5. A final executor which just waits for both branches.

 After building the index Flow, we can plot it to verify that we're using the correct architecture.